The Departed: Plot

-The MSP and Costello both realize they have moles in their respective organizations and task Costigan and Sullivan to find them.
-Meanwhile, Costigan learns that Costello is a protected FBI informant, sharing his discovery with Queenan.
+Costigan notifies the MSP that Costello will be selling stolen microprocessors to Chinese mobsters, but Sullivan helps thwart the attempted sting operation.
+Costello and the MSP both realize they have been compromised, and both Costigan and Sullivan are tasked to find the opposing mole.
+Costigan learns Costello is a protected FBI informant, sharing his discovery with Queenan.
 He and Madden begin an affair.